tigarcia/RNWorkshop-Songs/README.md

 * __Navigator__ - Also part of react-native.
 Implemented in JS.
 Also seems out of favor. __<span style="color:red">NOT RECOMENDED</span>__
 * __NavigationExperimental__ - Part of react-native.
 A popular choice if you are adding redux to your app.
 Not recommended if you do not use redux.
 * __react-native-navigation__ - A native implementation of navigation from wix.
 If you want native components, this is a good bet.
+* __React Router 4__ - Popular in the web world.
+This is a viable option as well.
+A description of the features is in [this talk](https://www.youtube.com/watch?v=42ogpJVwtw0)
 * __ex-navigation__ - Exponent's navigation library.
 Popular but not being actively supported.
 Instead...
 * __react-navigation__ - A new project supported by exponent and facebook.
 The plan is for react-navigation to replace NavigationExperimental.
 Check it out at [https://reactnavigation.org/](https://reactnavigation.org/)